smeetvikani/smeetvikani.github.io/_posts/2018-4-19-Traffic-Analysis.md

 ---

 ### <a name="section-a"></a>1.
 Project Overview
-The goal of our project was to provide actionable data that will help optimize the placement of WTWY Organizations street teams, such that they can gather the most signatures, ideally from those who will attend the event and contribute to their cause.
+#### The goal of our project was to provide actionable data that will help optimize the placement of WTWY Organizations street teams, such that they can gather the most signatures, ideally from those who will attend the event and contribute to their cause.
 ---

 ### <a name="section-b"></a>2.
 Actions
 Used MTA Turnstyle Data for April 2015-2017 (http://web.mta.info/developers/turnstile.html)

-1. Identified stations with highest traffic volume
+1. Identified stations with highest traffic volume.

-2. Executed Time Analysis
+2. Executed Time Analysis.

-3. Identified Individual stations with highest potential for awareness and fundraising

-4. Identified stations with highest traffic volume
+3. Identified stations with highest traffic volume.

-5. Identified Individual stations with highest potential for awareness and fundraising
+4. Identified Individual stations with highest potential for awareness and fundraising.

 ### Tools Used: Python, Pandas, Matplotlib, Seaborn, Folium, ZipCode API